PhoqueEberlue/TwitterMarkovBot/README.md

 Pre Requirements: Python 3, **Python twitter**, ***an Twitter developper account***

-First, put your [API keys](https://developer.twitter.com/en/apps/) that you can find at  and copy paste the different keys in the area made for it in the config.py file.
+First, put your [API keys](https://developer.twitter.com/en/apps/) and copy paste the different keys in the area made for it in the config.py file.

 Then you have to [get the ID of the account](https://tweeterid.com/) that you want to gather tweets and put it in the bot.py file at the line 39.